khadem-mh/todoList2-js/README.md

 # <p align="center"> Hi there 👋 I'm Mohammad Hossein 👨‍💻 </p>
  <p align="center"> React Js expert and FrontEnd Developer from Iran.</p>

-## Descripton Project
+## Descripton Mini-Project
-- Create a beautiful and very useful form on login and register pages and ...
-React JS.
+- A beautifully designed TodoListApp with Bootstrap and coded with JS

-- Fully optimized and cleanly programmed, and the principle of being a base component in this project is respected.
+- User input data is stored in the browser's local storage

-- This way, you no longer need to validate the server-side validation, which means that you are following the DRY (Don Repeat Yourself) rule.
+- Fully responsive in any dimension.

-- This form is very flexible in terms of customization.
+- Includes all the functionality of a todo list to add a new task، complete a task، delete a task، or delete the entire task.

 >### Languages
 >> ![](https://readme-typing-svg.demolab.com?font=Fira+Code&size=16&duration=1500&pause=5000&color=F77F1A&random=false&width=55&height=25&lines=Html5)